aniyomiorg/aniyomi-extensions/CONTRIBUTING.md

 #### Popular Manga

-a.k.a. the "Browse" source entry point in the app.
+a.k.a. the Browse source entry point in the app (invoked by tapping on the source name).

 - The app calls `fetchPopularManga` with `page=1`, and it returns a `MangasPage` and will continue to call it for next pages, when the user scrolls the manga list and more results must be fetched (until you pass `MangasPage.hasNextPage` as `false` which marks the end of the found manga list).
 - While passing magnas here you should at least set `url`, `title` and `thumbnail_url`.